4e576rt8uh9ij9okp/fs-tools/README.md

-# fs-utils
+# fs-tools
-Simple nodejs fs utils
+Simple nodejs fs tools (which I use and need)

 # getFilesFrom(folderPath, filter)